hesperkyleniez/Group2_ML_FinalProject/README.md

 - **Reproducibility:** `random_state=42` is set across all stochastic components.
 The dataset is fetched live from the UCI repository via `ucimlrepo` — an internet connection is required on first run.

 - **Feature scaling:** `StandardScaler` is fit on the training set only and applied to both train and test sets.
-The fitted scaler is saved alongside the models — it must be used when loading any saved model for inference.
+The fitted scaler is saved alongside the models, it must be used when loading any saved model for inference.